|

 Qualifications

-I have been an artist and dancer since I was 3 years old, I was born and raised in the islands and I have years of experience in the entertainment and travel industries.
+I have been an artist and dancer since I was a child, I was born and raised in the islands and I have years of experience in the entertainment and travel industries.
 I also possess current certification in American Red Cross First Aid and CPR.